The Universal File Opener (UFO) and the AODocs File Opener (AFO) are Google Chrome extensions.

 5. When you return to AODocs and open the attachment, you can see that your modifications have been saved.

 – Two users can't edit the same file at the same time.
 The file is automatically locked when a user opens it.
-If another user tries to edit the file, they will only be able to save a local copy or open it in read-only mode.
+If another user tries to edit the file, they will only be able to save a local copy or (in the case of UFO) open it in read-only mode.

 – If you keep a file open for one hour without saving it, the lock is released and another user can edit the file.
 You will no longer be able to edit the file again until the other user has finished editing.
 You can save the file locally to keep any unsaved changes.